OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 ### None

-You cannot pipe any objects to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not generate any output.
+This cmdlet returns no output.

 ## NOTES

+This cmdlet is only available on Windows platforms.

 - Disabling the session configurations does not undo all the changes that were made by the `Enable-PSRemoting` or `Enable-PSSessionConfiguration` cmdlets.
 You might have to undo the